StackVista/stackstate-docs/stackpacks/integrations/openshift.md

     * Host information is retrieved from the Openshift API
     * Container information is collected from the Docker daemon
     * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node
-- StackState Cluster Agent is deployed with a Deployment.
+- StackState Cluster Agent is deployed as a Deployment.
 There is one instance for the entire Openshift cluster:
     * Topology and events data for all resources in the cluster are retrieved from the Openshift API
     * Control plane metrics are retrieved from the Openshift API
 - Retrieved data is pushed to StackState via the Agent StackPack (StackState Agent V2) and the Openshift StackPack (StackState Cluster Agent).